False Alarm Office

 Our revised ordinance requires all alarm owners to obtain a permit prior to using their system.
 If it is determined that an alarm system does not have a valid permit, the owner will be given 30 days to register for the permit to avoid being fined.
 After 30 days, a fine will be added and they will be placed on the non-response to general intrusions list until the permit is issued and all fees and fines are paid.

 - Free Online Alarm Awareness Class

-- Permit Registration Form and Instructions (Print Only PDF-Format)
+- Permit Registration Form (Print Only PDF-Format)

 - What is “Enhanced Call Verification” commonly referred to as ECV?

 - Helpful False Alarm Reduction TIPS [PDF]